stoeps13/connections-doc/source/connectors/enduser/r_files_prefs_and_policies_windows.md

 |Controls whether user is able to use sync.
 When sync is disabled, users will not get a local My Drive folder in Windows Explorer.

+ !!! note
- **Note:** Setting the registry value does not disable sync for sites which were already syncing when the registry value was set.
+    Setting the registry value does not disable sync for sites which were already syncing when the registry value was set.
 Sync will be disabled for these sites once they either stop using sync or disconnect from the site.

 |
 |Social Connectors\\Settings